 Friends with Benefits Can be Fun

 Establishing a friend with benefits arrangement can be some emotional work; it can also be a rewarding experience for the two of you involved.
-As long as communication remains open and honest and you remember to build upon the friendship that you've already established, there is no reason friends with benefits can't work for you and that special friend.
+As long as communication remains open and honest and you remember to build upon the friendship that you’ve already established, there is no reason FWB can’t work for you and that special friend.

 Keep it light and comfortable.
 Don’t get too bogged down in the mechanics of the situation.
 Establish clear guidelines and boundaries.
 Also, above all, remember to be friends.
 The more you rely on your friendship to be the foundation of your arrangement, the better the experience can be overall.
 Remember to stay friends; do things together.
 Hang out together sometimes.
 Get together with mutual friends.
 Do things that healthy friends would do.
 Then the benefits of the arrangement can be better for both of you.